Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - The graph is **acyclic** (no loops) and **directed** from operands → operators → results.

 **How to Generate a DAG**
+Given a **basic block** (a straight-line code sequence with no jumps except at the end), we can build a DAG as follows: